| ECBA Carpet Bowls

 the third end meant that they always held a comfortable advantage,

+as they won 11-3.
 And it was exactly the same score as Watling-Compton-Young

 took on Templeton-Clark-Pearson.
 Although the latter team